takiaine/ifm_o3mxxx/README.md

 # IFM O3Mxxx drivers for ROS

 ## Overview
-This package includes the basic drivers for IFM O3Mxxx for publishing Pointcloud2 messges, depth image and raw message with sensor specific information.
+This package includes the basic ROS drivers for IFM O3Mxxx for publishing Pointcloud2 messages, depth image and raw message with sensor specific information.
+It has been tested with O3M150 and O3M250.
+The code is based on IFM sample codes for parsing the ethernet based communication data.
+The data is then repacked into ROS compatible formats.

 ## Installation
 Download or clone the folder into you workspace.
 Run catkin_make.